Master of Arts in Art

 2. A GPA of at least 3.0 ('B') in all courses taken;

-3. Submission of a portfolio and documentation of the project approved by the Department of Art and Design graduate coordinator;
+3. Submission of a portfolio and documentation of the project approved by the Department of Art and Design Graduate Coordinator and the Department Graduate Committee.

 Degree Requirements (30 units)